Selene (comics)

 Selene Gallio is a supervillain appearing in American comic books published by Marvel Comics.
-As a mutant and an enemy of the X-Men, she is often associated with the Hellfire Club's Inner Circle.
+Created by Chris Claremont and Sal Buscema, the character first appeared in The New Mutants #9 (November 1983).
+Selene belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
+She is often associated with the Hellfire Club's Inner Circle and is despised as an enemy of the X-Men.

 Selene was portrayed by Kota Eberhardt in the 20th Century Fox X-Men film Dark Phoenix (2019).
-A character based on the Marvel Comics character was previously portrayed by Kate Beckinsale in the Sony Pictures Underworld film series (2003–2016).

 Publication history

-Selene first appeared in New Mutants #9 (November 1983), written by Chris Claremont and illustrated by Sal Buscema.
+Selene first appeared in The New Mutants #9 (November 1983), written by Chris Claremont and illustrated by Sal Buscema.

 Fictional character biography

-Selene is the oldest known human mutant.
-Functionally immortal, her millennia-long life is attributed to her ability to drain the life essence from other beings to extend her own existence indefinitely.
+Selene is thousands of years old and functionally immortal, with her millennia-long life attributed to her ability to drain the life essence from other beings to extend her own existence indefinitely.
 Her name derives from the ancient lunar goddess Selene, daughter of the Titans Hyperion and Theia.
 Claiming to have already been old when modern mankind was just emerging, Selene was born over 17,000 years ago, somewhere in what is now Central Europe, "after the Oceans swallowed Atlantis and before the rise of the Aryas".
 Her tribe's elders recognized her for what she was and commanded the entire tribe, including her own mother, to sacrifice their lives to feed her.

 Hyborian Age

 Selene was revealed to have been an old enemy of the sorcerer Kulan Gath.
-Kulan Gath was active during the Hyborian Age (before any recorded civilizations) and is known to have faced both Conan the Barbarian and Red Sonja.
+Gath was active during the Hyborian Age (before any recorded civilizations) and is known to have faced both Conan the Barbarian and Red Sonja.
 In fact, Sonja reportedly managed to kill him and his spirit would not manifest again until the modern era.
 Thus, Selene was active at least as early as the Hyborian age.